What Types of Magic Shows Are Popular in New York City?

 - Matt Szat Magic

 Magic in NYC is constantly reinventing itself, which is part of what makes it so interesting.
-As seen in this recent article from The Cut, magic is now a regular part of NYC nightlife from birthday parties to high-end celebrity events.
+As seen in this recent article from The Cut, magic has become a regular and beloved part of NYC nightlife from birthday parties to high-end celebrity events.

 Types of Magic Shows in New York City